 This command displays the current settings for any installed option boards.
-See Chapter 4 - Optional Rear-Panel Outputs for more information on the various option boards.
 In the Tycho product, five slots are listed, but only two can have option boards installed.

-pluginopts
+Query: pluginopts

-Digital Buffer, 2001-0004-012-NC is installed.
+Tycho response: Digital Buffer, 2001-0004-012-NC is installed.

 Port A Current Setting = 10M PPS.

 Port B Current Setting = 5M PPS.

 Port C Current Setting = 10 PPS.

 Port D Current Setting = 10 PPS.

+pluginoptsconfig

 This command starts an interactive shell script that will allow the root user to change the settings of any installed, user-selectable, option board outputs.
-In the Tycho product, five slots are listed, but only two can have option boards installed.
+In the Tycho product, five slots are listed, but only two can can have option boards installed.
 The user-selectable outputs are all board-specific.
 For more information see Chapter 4 - Optional Rear-Panel Outputs.